Deutsche Tourenwagen Masters: Aerodynamics

 All Deutsche Tourenwagen Masters cars aero packages are completely assembled.
 The car floor underbody is flat.
 Serratured side front fenders are included along with triple-decker front side winglet flicks, multiple side winglet flicks and multiple rear winglet flicks.
 The 2017–2018 generation of rear wing for all Deutsche Tourenwagen Masters cars are slightly wider, bi-plane wing and also parallelogram rear wing end plate.
-Since 2019 season onwards, the new generation of rear wings are wider than 2012–2018 generation of rear wing, single-plane wing and uniquely shaped rear wing plate.
-DTM cars have included a Drag Reduction System since the 2013 season (similar to Formula One) for helping the driver to overtake.
+From 2019 to 2020, the new generation of rear wings are wider than 2012–2018 generation of rear wing, single-plane wing and uniquely shaped rear wing plate.
+DTM Silhouette Prototypes had included a Drag Reduction System since the 2013 season (similar to Formula One) for helping the driver to overtake.

-The HYLO (High Yaw Lift-Off) aerodynamic safety is integrated on the rear wing for all Deutsche Tourenwagen Masters cars started form 2020 season onwards.
+The HYLO (High Yaw Lift-Off) aerodynamic safety was integrated on the rear wing for all Deutsche Tourenwagen Masters cars in 2020., this safety system was developed by Audi's motorsport division "Audi Sport" to prevent cars from becoming airborne during crashes or sideways slides by producing significant aerodynamic downforce which pushes the car onto the track, this system was created out of necessity specifically for the Silhouette prototype classification of car formerly used in the DTM as this class of cars design created significant aerodynamic lift during spins which reduced braking performance and traction significantly making the car much harder to stop or control which could lead to a much more dangerous crash, the HYLO system was the solution to this problem.
+The HYLO system was however short lived as the year after its inception the DTM switched to GT3 Classification cars that didn't need the HYLO system due to their much larger fixed wing design naturally preventing significant lift during spins.

 Tyres

-Previously Hankook and Dunlop Tyres were the tyre partner and supplier of DTM from 2000 to 2010 seasons (Dunlop) and 2011 to 2020 seasons (Hankook), carrying the SP Sport Maxx (Dunlop 2000–2010) and Ventus (Hankook 2011–2020) brands respectively.
+Previously Hankook and Dunlop were the tyre partner and supplier of DTM from 2000 to 2010 seasons (Dunlop) and 2011 to 2020 seasons (Hankook), carrying the SP Sport Maxx (Dunlop 2000–2010) and Ventus (Hankook 2011–2020) brands respectively.
 The DTM runs the bespoke compounds and same size as LMP and GT cars since 2000 and re-profiled in 2012.
 The current front tyre sizes are 300/680-R18 (11.8/26.8-R18) and the rear tyre sizes are 320/700-R18 (12.6/27.9-R18) (previously front tyre sizes were 240/650-R18 (9.45/25.6-R18) and the rear tyre sizes were 280/660-R18 (11.0/25.6-R18) in 2000–2003 later front tyre sizes were 265/660-R18 (10.4/25.9-R18) and the rear tyre sizes were 280/660-R18 (11.0/25.9-R18) in 2004–2010 and later front tyre sizes were 260/660-R18 (10.2/25.9-R18) and the rear tyre sizes were 280/660-R18 (11.0/25.9-R18) in 2011).
 The compounds of Hankook Deutsche Tourenwagen Masters tyres are currently only one dry slick compound (standard prime hard) and one wet treaded compound (full-wet only).
 Option tyres were used as a soft compound in 2013–2014 seasons.